The Prank: Production

 The Prank was announced on August 9, 2021, when it was reported that EGOT winner Rita Moreno would star alongside Connor Kalopsis, Ramona Young, Keith David, Meredith Salenger, Jonathan Kimmel, Nathan Janak, and Kate Flannery.
 Filming began in Los Angeles in August 2021.

 Release

 The film premiered at the South by Southwest film festival on March 13, 2022.
+In February 2024, Iconic Events Releasing acquired distribution rights to the film, scheduling for a theatrical release on March 15 that year.

 Reception

 Todd McCarthy at Deadline Hollywood criticized the performances, screenplay, and direction, calling it "unspeakably lame" and writing, "If you go to see this, The Prank's on you."
 The Hollywood Reporter's David Rooney noted its inconsistent tone, the chemistry between Kalopsis and Young, and Moreno's performance.
 Writing for Variety, Owen Gleiberman complimented Moreno's performance and the beginning, which he compared to the "good parts" of Don't Look Up, for starting "off as a fresh, funny riff on high-school society in the age of toxic cynicism".
 However, he criticized the twist for leaving "any true connection to the real world behind."
 In a positive review, Alexandra Heller-Nicholas of the Alliance of Women Film Journalists said some viewers would call it over-the-top, but that it was a "wild ride" that "puts the casual cruelty of youth in its crosshairs."